William F. Lamb: The Architect Behind the Empire State Building

 Lamb's career started to take off when he joined the architectural firm Carrère and Hastings, known for its Beaux-Arts designs, including the iconic New York Public Library.
 However, when he became a partner at Shreve, Lamb, and Harmon, he was tasked with designing the Empire State Building.

 In the late 1920s, a heated competition was brewing in New York City to construct the tallest building in the world.
-Among the contenders were the Bank of Manhattan Building and the Chrysler Building, and the Empire State Building, financed by business magnates including John J. Raskob and Pierre S. du Pont, aimed to surpass them all.
+Among the contenders were the Bank of Manhattan Building, Chrysler Building, and the Empire State Building, financed by business magnates including John J. Raskob and Pierre S. du Pont, aimed to surpass them all.

 The design of the Empire State Building was a triumph of practicality.
 Lamb's drawings, completed in just two weeks, showcased a simplistic, streamlined design.
 The stepped-back profile of the building was a result of the 1916 Zoning Resolution, which aimed to prevent skyscrapers from blocking too much sunlight on the streets below.
 This design choice led to the building's distinctive Art Deco silhouette, which has since become a symbol of the era.